Our public health research

 Our public health cross-cutting theme brings together researchers, clinicians, practitioners and expertise in the design and evaluation of complex interventions, epidemiological studies, service evaluation and systematic reviews to deliver improved health and social care for patient and public benefit

 Facilitated by a strong collaborative approach this research focuses on answering complex questions, and societal and global health challenges, particularly health inequality, in the areas of primary care, mental health and wellbeing, oral health, lifestyle risk & health and integrated care

-Central to this approach, our Community and Primary Care research group, part of NIHR PenCLAHRC, connects researchers, expertise and activity across the University of Plymouth’s Institute of Translational and Stratified Medicine (ITSMed) and Institute of Health and Community, to investigate and evaluate treatments and preventative approaches across the healthcare sector
+Central to this approach, our Community and Primary Care research group, part of NIHR PenARC, connects researchers, expertise and activity across the University of Plymouth’s Institute of Health and Care Research, to investigate and evaluate treatments and preventative approaches across the healthcare sector

 Trials and well-designed studies in our focus areas are supported by our UKCRC registered Peninsula Clinical Trials Unit (PenCTU) and our Medical Statistics teams.
 Current PenCTU facilitated studies within the public health theme include: